dhis2/app-hub/README.md

 yarn install
 yarn start
 ```
 Will be available at `localhost:9000`.
 Using webpack-dev-server.

+Note that to use all the features of the app, you will need to run a back-end server.
+This can be done in frontend-development by running the back-end server as shown in the previous section, and changing the appropiate config settings (most likely just api.baseURL and api.redirectURL).